SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To connect the devices, the devices need to be pre-provisioned with related information.
 More specifically, each device needs to be configured as follows:

-* Username: The username to access Cumulocity must have the form &lt;tenant&gt;/device_&lt;id&gt;, where &lt;tenant&gt; refers to the tenant into which the CSV file is imported, and  &lt;id&gt; refers to the respective value in the CSV file.
+* Username: The username to access Cumulocity must have the form &lt;tenant&gt;/device_&lt;id&gt;. &lt;Tenant&gt; refers to the tenant where the CSV file is imported, and  &lt;id&gt; refers to the respective value in the CSV file.
-* Password: The password to access Cumulocity, same as the value "Credentials" in the CSV file.
+* Password: The password to access Cumulocity, equals the value "Credentials" in the CSV file.
 * Device in managed object representation.
 Fields: "Type", "Name", "Iccid", "Idtype", "Path", "Shell" in the CSV file.

 If you own a Cumulocity Dedicated or Private Edition, you can also register devices across multiple tenants by adding a "tenant" column to the spreadsheet and importing the CSV file from the "management" tenant.